awsdocs/aws-elemental-mediapackage-user-guide/doc_source/cfigs-dash-encryption.md

    arn:aws:iam::444455556666:role/SpekeAccess
    ```

 1. For **System IDs**, enter unique identifiers for your streaming protocol and DRM system\.
-Provide up to two IDs for DASH and exactly one for other streaming protocols\.
+Provide up to three IDs for CMAF, two IDs for DASH, and exactly one for the other streaming protocols\.
 If you provide more than one system ID, enter one per line and choose **Add**\.
 For a list of common system IDs, see [DASH\-IF System IDs](https://dashif.org/identifiers/content_protection/)\.
 If you do not know your IDs, ask your DRM solution provider\.